JS Interoperability

 </div>

-You can also access hooks defined by other components using option :from
+You can also access hooks defined by other components using the :from option:

 <div :hook={"Card", from: MyComponents.CardList}>